 Blow lightly at the base of the fire.

-Add kindling and fuel, the larger firewood, to keep the fire going.
+- Add kindling and then eventually the larger firewood to keep the fire going.

 Bows and Arrows